Chakan, Pune: Transport

 Chakan is also on the proposed Pune Junction - Nashik Road railway line.
 The nearest airport is the current Pune International Airport.

 Phase III of the Pune Metro will connect Chakan to Moshi, which hosts an International Convention and Exhibition centre.

 Tourism

 Chakan boasts the Sangram Durga or Bhueekot Killa, which was once the domain of Chhatrapati Shivaji Maharaj.
 The fort is built on level ground and surrounded by the fortified walls and turrets.
 It differs from most Indian forts which were traditionally built on hilly, elevated land.

 The Chakreshwar temple is another site of importance.
 Legend has it that it is the site where King Dasharatha was battling a Rakshasa (Demon King), when the wheel of his ratha (chariot) was stuck in mud near the pond of Chakreshwar.
-When his wife Kaikeyi helped get the wheel unstuck, Dasharatha granted her three wishes, which eventually led to the exile of Rama and the subsequent events of the epic Ramayana.
+When his wife Kaikeyi helped get the wheel unstuck, Dasharatha granted her two wishes, which eventually led to the exile of Rama and the subsequent events of the epic Ramayana.